SiliconLabsSoftware/bluetooth_applications/bluetooth_log_system/README.md

 5. Build and flash the project to your device.

-**Note:**
+> [!NOTE]
+>

-- A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.
+> - A bootloader needs to be flashed to your board if the project starts from the "Bluetooth - SoC Empty" project, see [Bootloader](https://github.com/SiliconLabs/bluetooth_applications/blob/master/README.md#bootloader) for more information.

+---

 ## How It Works ##

-1. On your PC open a terminal program and connect to the chosen port (e.g. you can use TeraTerm to connect via VCOM and [RTT Viewer](https://www.segger.com/products/debug-probes/j-link/tools/rtt-viewer/) to connect via DEBUG port).
+1. On your PC open a terminal program and connect to the chosen port (e.g. you can use Tera Term to connect via VCOM and [RTT Viewer](https://www.segger.com/products/debug-probes/j-link/tools/rtt-viewer/) to connect via DEBUG port).

 2. Reset your device and observe the log messages.